 Table of Contents

 The purpose of the NCSLA Science Leadership Fellows Program is to enhance professional competence and develop the leadership abilities necessary for science leaders to operate effectively in various leadership positions in science education.
-Currently, NCSLA has 12 active Science Leadership Fellows enrolled in the program.
+Currently, NCSLA has 12 active Science Leadership Fellows enrolled in the program for 2018-2020.
 Our successful program is supported by the North Carolina Science, Mathematics and Technology Education Center (NCSMT) and the Burroughs Wellcome Foundation.